 Getting Around Takayama

-Whether you arrive in Takayama by bus or train, you’ll be at the same location as the JR Takayama Station and Takayama Hida Bus Center are conveniently next to one another.
+Whether you arrive by bus or train, you’ll find yourself at the same location, as the JR Takayama Station and Takayama Hida Bus Center are conveniently next to one another.

 From here, it is a short 15-minute stroll to Takayama Old Town.
 You’ll find Takayama is easily walkable for most of the main attractions – we got around on foot during our 2 days in Takayama, except catching the local tourist bus (Sarubobo Bus) to the nearby Hida Folk Village (Hida no Sato).